 2) Interface with functionalities of the blockchain application and communicate them to legacy applications.

-3) To have complete visibility of every event in the blockchain network.
+3) To have complete real-time visibility of every event in the blockchain network.

 4) Allow blockchain events to start processes across off-chain and on-chain applications.

 5) Provide secure governance and risk mitigation of the blockchain network.

 Blockchain applications are going far beyond their first application domains in virtual currencies, enabling not only the execution of simple transactions but the carrying out of computation on a network, where e.g. payments become conditional on the state of some internal or external variables whose execution does not require any human intervention.

 Smart contracts—self-executing code on a blockchain that automatically implements the terms of an agreement between parties—are a critical step forward, streamlining processes that are currently spread across multiple databases and legacy systems.
 Instead of static data objects that are inserted into the distributed ledger, a Smart Contract is a program that can perform the generation of downstream actions when appropriate conditions are met.
 They only become immutable once accepted into the ledger.
 Business rules are embedded in a contract that can automatically trigger based on certain conditions being met.
 E.g. a credit pre-qualification or assets transferred after payment is made or after legal approval is provided etc.

 They are not contracts in the legal sense, but components of the software that extend blockchains’ utility from simply keeping a record of financial transaction entries to automatically implementing terms of multiparty agreements.
 Smart contracts are executed by a network of nodes using consensus protocols and once deployed on the blockchain, the smart contract is always running and responding to requests.
 Essentially this lowers the need for third-party oversight because the software itself is a controlled and open framework visible to all transaction participants allowing parties to agree upon terms, with reduced risk of error or manipulation.